Risk-Team/Climate-HAzard-Toolbox-CHAT-/README.md

 ![Kenya_trends_bias 1-2-3](https://user-images.githubusercontent.com/83447905/161943534-a86086c4-4578-4f27-9dfa-bf44f8d399ec.png)
 *Yearly increase in total precipitation in Kenya, January-March after bias correction.
 The regression line is fitted based on the ensemble mean of 6 CORDEX-CORE models while shading represents the between models standard deviation.
 Figure produced with the Climate HAzard toolbox (CHAT) developed at FAO (Climate Risk Team)*

+### Time of emrgence

+The trends function allows the visualization of linear trends for spatially aggregated data.

+`proj(data, save, plot_name, season, lowert, uppert, int_month, trends, palette, consecutive, duration)`

+1. **save**: logical.
+Used to save or not the plots
+2. **plot_name**: character.
+Specify the name of the plot
+3. **season**: numerical.
+Season of interest
+4. **lowert**: numerical.
+Lower threshold
+5. **uppert**: numerical.
+Upper threshold
+6. **int_month**: numerical.
+Automatic plotting by season.
+Can either take 6 or 3
+7. **bias.correction**: logical
+8. **y.range**: numeric vector.
+User specified y axsis
+9. **method**: method to use in bias correction.
+Default is scaling
+10.  **consecutive**: logical.
+Whether consecutive days should be considered.
+To be used on conjunction with uppert/lowert and duration
+11. **duration**: charachter.
+When "max", maximum duration of consecutive days above/below a certain threshold is calculated.
+When "total", total number of days with at least 6 consecutive days, above/below a certain threshold

 ## Detailed information